 10 Household Uses For Used Tea Bags

-6) Deodorize fridge: Out of baking soda?
+- Deodorize fridge: Out of baking soda?
 Used tea bags can work just as well to absorb odors.
+Place them in a dish in the back of the fridge and compost after a couple of weeks.

-7) Lessen lost tooth pain: Some experts recommend placing a cold, wet tea bag on the spot where a child’s tooth has fallen out.
-It may reduce pain and lessen bleeding due to tannins in tea that constrict blood vessels.
+- Lessen lost tooth pain: Some experts recommend placing a cold, wet tea bag on the spot where a child’s tooth has fallen out.
+It may reduce pain and lessen bleeding due to the tannins in tea that constrict blood vessels.

 Recycled Lobster Rope Mats